carlgieringer/sophistree/packages/browser-extension/README.md

   - Drag a Proposition to a PropositionCompound (wrapper around Proposition(s) already in a Justification) to combine the Propositions into a Justification basis.

-Due to an apparent limitation of Chrome extension sidebars, pinch-to-zoom does not work on the graph.
+Due to an apparent limitation of Chrome extension side panels, pinch-to-zoom does not work on the graph.
 Use command-/control- scroll to zoom.

 See [Features.md](https://github.com/carlgieringer/sophistree/blob/main/packages/browser-extension/docs/Features.md) for a list